BDA-KTS/semantic-search-over_social-media-posts/README.md

 # Semantic search over social media posts (tweets)

 ## Description
 The method implements semantic search over a collection of social media posts e.g., tweets, and returns the most similar posts to the search query.
-It uses a pretrained language model (embeddings) to determine the posts closest to the query text using cosine similarity and returns the ranked results.
+It uses a pretrained language model (embeddings) to determine the posts closest to the query text using cosine similarity and returns the most relevant posts to the search query.

 ## Keywords
 Text similarity, Semantic similarity search, text retrieval